capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 #### Tip

-To avoid this issue, ask a linguist to run a source review on your draft XLIFF files and then adjust the extraction filter accordingly, so that the line break element is treated as an inline code (extracted along with the surrounding text and protected) and not as the end of the paragraph.
+To avoid this kind of issue, then, ask a translation technologist or a trained linguist to run a source review on your draft XLIFF files and/or your original source content and then clean up your source content (prefereably) to avoid hard-coding text wrapping or (less preferably) adjust the extraction filter accordingly, so that the line break element is treated as an inline code (extracted along with the surrounding text and protected) and not as the end of the paragraph.

 ## Annexes